werf/website/werf.io/guides/nodejs/100_basic/20_cluster_cloud_provider.md

 In most cases, cloud providers provide a registry as one of the services (however, this is not always the case).

-{% offtopic title="My provider doesn't provide registry, what should I do?" %}
+{% offtopic title="My provider doesn't provide a registry, what should I do?" %}

 You can deploy Docker Registry by yourself on a separate virtual machine or use some cloud-based solution. werf supports [various implementations]({{ site.docsurl }}/documentation/advanced/supported_registry_implementations.html) of container registries.